lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - ```sudo addgroup tomcat```
 - ```sudo adduser tomcat --ingroup tomcat --home /opt/tomcat --shell /usr/bin```

-choose a password
-ie: password: "tomcat"
+- choose a password ie: password: "tomcat"
-press enter for all default user prompts type y for yes
+- press enter for all prompts you don't need to fill them out
+- type y, press enter

-find the tar.gz here: https://tomcat.apache.org/download-90.cgi
+find the latest tar.gz here: https://tomcat.apache.org/download-90.cgi
-copy the TOMCAT_TARBALL_LINK as of 04-19-23 it was: https://dlcdn.apache.org/tomcat/tomcat-9/v9.0.74/bin/apache-tomcat-9.0.74.tar.gz
+copy the TOMCAT_TARBALL_LINK as of 07-11-23 it was: https://dlcdn.apache.org/tomcat/tomcat-9/v9.0.78/bin/apache-tomcat-9.0.78.tar.gz

+- ```cd /opt```
 - ```sh /mnt/hgfs/shared/scratch_5.sh```

 scratch_5.sh (if the tomcat tarball link is different you must change the path in the script or run the commands in the scratch_5 alt section):